-1000 test data for 30 years at the 3 locations.
-It can be seen that NN has difficulty in fitting zero GPP data.
-At location 1046 where the annual GPPs are relatively high with positive values, NN produces a great fit with a high R^2 score of 0.96 and a small MSE of 0.013.
-Location 1046 (Figure 2) is close to the lake where the variance in atmospheric drivers (e.g., temperature) is moderated.
+GPP data.
+At location 1046 where the annual GPPs are relatively high with positive values, NN produces a great fit with a high $R^2$ score of 0.96 and a small MSE of 0.013.
+Location 1046 (Fig. 2) is close to the lake where the variance in atmospheric drivers (e.g., temperature) is moderated.
 This reduced variance leads to a smooth response surface of GPP for which NN can easily build an accurate surrogate.
-In contrast, location 1345 has a large number of simulated GPPs less than 1.0 including many zero GPPs.
-NN shows difficulty in predicting these small GPPs resulting in a relatively poor performance with the R^2 score of 0.79.
-Location 1345 is sitting in the north and has the lowest mean annual temperature, so the most parameter samples cause low vegetation growth and small GPP values.
+In contrast, location 1345 has a large number of simulated GPPs less than 1.0, including many zero GPPs.
+NN shows difficulty in predicting these small GPPs, resulting in a relatively poor performance with the $R^2$ score of 0.79.
+Location 1345 is in the north and has the lowest mean annual temperature, so most parameter samples cause low vegetation growth and small GPP values.
 Moreover, location 1345 is far away from the lakes and has a large variation in atmospheric drivers.
 Since this location has a climate that is at the extreme end of the range for deciduous forests, the model response is expected and reasonable.
-However, this leads to a strong nonlinear response surface that casts difficulty in surrogate modeling.
-In comparison, although location 428 is located in the north with some small GPPs including zero values, it is also close to the lake which has a small variance in the atmospheric drivers.
-Thus, the NN prediction performance in location 428 is not bad with the R^2 score of 0.91.
-Figure 11 plots the averaged R^2 scores over all locations for 30 years.
-The R^2 scores have small fluctuations between 0.93 and 0.94, displaying a uniformly good fit among the simulated years.
-So, when using the surrogate model at any specific year for a data-model analysis, we should be able to obtain a good approximation.
-In this study, we are considering annual GPPs.
-Although the variation of atmospheric drivers between years has an impact on surrogate accuracy, its influence is less strong compared to monthly GPPs, so a uniformly good fit among years is expected.
+However, this leads to a strong nonlinear response surface that leads to difficulty in surrogate modeling.
+In comparison, although location 428 is in the north with some small GPPs including zero values, it is also close to the lake, which has a small variance in atmospheric drivers.
+Thus, the NN prediction performance in location 428 is not bad with the $R^2$ score of 0.91.